xl-c111/csharp_sprint1_stories/README.md

   - starts at `2000000`
   - increments by `7`
 - Edit core customer details
+- Delete a customer together with related subtype and account records
 - Charge all accounts for a customer
   - `Person`: charges the same amount to all accounts
   - `Company`: charges normal amount to checking accounts and double amount to savings accounts